 Field-to-BIM model creation – for trustworthy documentation

-Information on existing buildings can be patchy.
-By importing measurements of walls, slabs, rebar and some MEP elements from digital twinning devices into your model, you'll improve operations readiness and streamline maintenance management.
+Especially when working on older existing buildings, the available information can be patchy.
+You can import measurements of walls, slabs, rebar and some MEP elements from Field-to-BIM scanning devices directly into your BIM model.

-How BIM can help keep your projects running on schedule
+How BIM can help to keep your jobsites running on schedule

-Having a detailed digital model opens the door to prefabrication.
-Shop drawings can be exported with a few clicks.
-Cut out the manual prep for MEP supports with kitting, cutting and pre-assembly, or take advantage of cutting and kitting services for firestop.
-Save time and waste and reduce room for error.Watch how BIM supports prefabrication
+Having a detailed BIM model opens the door to pre-fabrication.
+Shop drawings can be exported with a few clicks, cutting out the manual prep for kitting, cutting and pre-assembly.
+On-site assembly can be eliminated – saving waste, time and room for error.Watch video

-In practice, Digital-to-Field means guided positioning of drilling points for MEP supports, anchors and cast-in components like anchor channels or firestop sleeves.
+In practice, BIM-to-Field means guided positioning of drilling points and cast-in components like anchor channels or firestop sleeves.
 Advanced layout tools can read your BIM files directly and use a built-in laser to locate points from the model in reality.
 Cast-in solutions can boost productivity significantly by saving labor, bringing post-installation flexibility and cutting out work steps.

 Validation – instantly prove that you have built to spec

-In an end-to-end process, a digital building model is the single source of truth.
+In an end-to-end process, the BIM model is the single source of truth.
 It’s easier to integrate validation processes: BIM shows what to install where, and the related proof can be linked to the model for easier documentation generation.
-Tools like impact drivers with the Adaptive Torque module or software like Firestop Documentation Manager save validation information automatically while you install.Watch more about validation software
+Tools like impact drivers with the Adaptive Torque module or software like Firestop Documentation Manager save validation information automatically while you install.Watch video

 The benefits of BIM for building management

-Once the building is up and running, digital wall scanners like our PS series multidetectors and advanced layout tools like our PLT 400 can help keep your digital model up to date.
+Once the building is up and running, laser scanning equipment and advanced layout tools can be used to keep your BIM model up to date.
 These tools offer a more efficient way to document retrofits or modifications, and transfer them to the BIM model directly.

 Validation and operations readiness

 Anyone responsible for making sure a building's safety systems pass their inspections knows how much paperwork is involved.
-With laser scanning equipment, BIM and other digital solutions for handover documentation, you can enjoy the peace of mind that your as-built documentation will be helpful during the whole building life cycle.
+With laser scanning equipment and BIM-based handover documentation, you can enjoy the peace of mind that your as-built documentation will be helpful during the whole building lifecycle.